What To Do If You Failed a Job Interview

 You’re here because you’re worried you failed your last interview.

-Or maybe you just got notified that you’ve been denied a job offer, and you’re not sure what steps to take next.
+Or maybe you just got notified that you’ve been denied a job offer and are unsure what steps to take next.

 Even though you believed the interview went well and that you were well-prepared for it, the result was not what you had anticipated.